Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 ## Testing

 The collection was tested against Ansible sanity tests and component tests.
-The latter runs regular deployment with the installer and checks veriety of installation scenarios.
+The latter runs regular deployment with the installer and checks variety of installation scenarios.
 See [OneAgent role tests README](roles/oneagent/tests/README.md) for more details.

 ## Support